IP Update API¶

 In case you want to dig deeper, here are the details on how our IP update API works.
 We provide this API to be compatible with most dynDNS clients.
 However, we also provide a RESTful API that is more powerful and always preferred over the legacy interface described here.

-An IP updates is performed by sending a GET request to
+An IP update is performed by sending a

-HTTP or HTTPS.
-The path component can be chosen freely as long as it does not
+The request path can be chosen freely as long as it does not end in

 IP Update Authentication¶

 You can authenticate your client in several ways.
 If authentication fails, the

 API will return a

 401 Unauthorized status code.

 Encode your username and token secret (provided during registration) in the

 Authorization: Basic ... header.
 This is the method virtually all dynDNS